Brandon-Rozek/vspursuer/README.md

-# Matmod: Verify Relevance Properties for Matrix Models with Implicative Connectives
+# VSPursuer: Verify Relevance Properties for Matrix Models with Implicative Connectives

 Interested in seeing which satisfiable models from [arranstewart/magic](https://github.com/arranstewart/magic) have the variable sharing property?